12 MIN READ

 - Don't surround yourself with worry and anxiety – For example, if co-workers gather in the break room to gossip and talk about job cuts, then don't go there and worry with everyone else.
 Worrying tends to lead to more worrying, and that isn't good for anyone.

 - Try deep-breathing exercises – This helps slow your breathing and your heart rate.
 Breathe in slowly for five seconds, then breathe out slowly for five seconds.
 Focus on your breathing, and nothing else.
 Do this at least five times.
-For more on this, read Physical Relaxation Techniques.
+For more on this, read our article on Physical Relaxation Techniques.

 - Focus on how to improve the situation – If you fear being laid off, and you sit there and worry, that probably won't help you keep your job.
 Instead, why not brainstorm ways to bring in more business, and show how valuable you are to the company?